CALL 502-893-3510 TO SCHEDULE AN APPOINTMENT FOR AN EVALUATION OF YOUR SYMPTOMS NOW

 We all want control of our body.
 Involuntary leakage of urine with sudden movement, coughing or laughing is a life-changer at any age.
 Kegel exercises may help early on but rarely totally correct the problem.
 Any surgery involves some type entry into the human body.Thus, there is always a chance of complications.
 As a surgeon my job is to provide the best available care to address the patient's problem with the least chance of complications.
 For ladies with urinary leakage without significant pelvic prolapse a TVT is my proven choice.
 I have been doing this same TVT procedure since 1998 on over 2000 patients with great success.
 Of these patients 345 have been operated on in the office under conscious sedation with equally good success.
 With any surgical procedure there is a learning curve and my success continues to improve each year.
 Presently there is an 85% chance of being totally free of any leakage and a 99% chance of significant improvement.
 As with any surgery making sure you are doing the correct procedure for the problem being addressed is of utmost importance.

-MESH LAWSUITS- IS MESH REALLY THE DEVIL IN DISGUISE
+MESH LAWSUITS- IS THE MESH REALLY THE PROBLEM

 Losing control of the bladder can have some very devastating consequences, both physically and emotionally.
 That is why bladder control is such an important health concern for women of all ages.